 In 1791 Theobold Wolfe Tone, a Dublin born Protestant barrister put forward “Argument on behalf of the Catholics of Ireland”.
 This argument interested a group of Belfast Presbyterians who invited Tone and a friend Thomas Russell to Belfast.
 The result of this meeting, on 14 October 1791, was the formation of the Belfast Society of United Irishmen.

 Present at the meeting was, Henry Joy McCracken, Samuel Neilson, William Sinclair, William Simms, Henry Haslett, Thomas Pearce, Gilbert Mcilveen.
 Robert Simms and Thomas McCabe.

-Along with the Catholic Committee, the Society pledge to work for the separation of Church and state.
-When the Dublin branch was formed on the 9th of November of the same year, the aims of the United Irishmen Society ware initially in tune with Henry Grattan and Thomas Burke’s wish for gradual change, however it soon aligned itself with the more militant agrarian Defenders who were Catholic.
+Along with the Catholic Committee, the Society pledged to work for the separation of Church and state.
+When the Dublin branch was formed on the 9th of November of the same year, the aims of the United Irishmen Society were initially in tune with Henry Grattan and Thomas Burke’s wish for gradual change, however, it soon aligned itself with the more militant agrarian Defenders who were Catholic.
 This was to give the Society a structure throughout Ireland.